Skip to Content

 Coffee Filter Turkeys Thanksgiving Craft for Kids

-Grab the printable directions at the bottom of this post for use at home or in your classroom.
+Grab the printable directions at the bottom of this post to use at home or in your classroom.

 Three completed coffee filter turkey craft projects.
 Woman's hand holding one turkey.
 Two turkeys standing on white wood background.